TKomericki/Rhetos-wiki/Rhetos-concept-development.md

 However, if you need some specific business rule or mechanism that is repetitive the best way to implement it is to write your own Rhetos DSL concept.

+The new concept can be implemented as a part of your application, or as a stand-alone Rhetos plugin that can be shared between multiple projects.

 Table of contents:

 1. [What is Rhetos DSL concept](#what-is-rhetos-dsl-concept)